-(19) "Dewatering well" means a well used to remove water from a construction site or excavation, or to relieve hydrostatic pressure or uplift on permanent structures.
+(19) "Dewatering well" means a temporary well used to remove water from a construction site or excavation for a non-consumptive use.

 (20) "District" means the Southern Trinity Groundwater Conservation District.

 (21) "District Act" means the Chapter 8821 of the Special District Local Laws Code, as may be amended.